-- 1. Completion of a specified pattern or number of courses that meet general education or breadth requirements. - Completion of a specified pattern or number of courses that provide continuity with upper division courses in the major. - 3.
-GPA in all transferable courses. - Participation in academically selective honors courses or programs.
+- Completion of a specified pattern or number of courses that meet general education or breadth requirements. - Completion of a specified pattern or number of courses that provide continuity with upper division courses in the major. - 3.
+GPA in all transferable courses.